 The National Institute on Aging suggests a few ways to make and maintain connections including the following:

-- Stay in touch.
-Many seniors don’t want to be a bother to their families, and don’t reach out to communicate as often as they’d like.
+- Stay in touch: Many seniors don’t want to be a bother to their families and don’t reach out to communicate as often as they’d like.
 But reaching out is almost always the right call.
-In fact, many times, families are also thinking they don’t want to intrude on their parent’s life, or be a bother to them either.
+In fact, many times, families also don’t want to intrude on their parents’ lives or be a bother to them.
 If your family is busy, they can call back!

 Elderly Care: 3 Helpful Resources

-The AARP Foundation has developed tools to allow seniors who live at home to determine if they are socially isolated, and help them overcome loneliness.
-The program starts with an assessment of the level of risk of isolation, then directs users to tools that can help them overcome isolation.
+The AARP Foundation has developed tools to allow seniors who live at home to determine if they are socially isolated and help them overcome loneliness.
+The program starts with an assessment of the level of risk of isolation and then directs users to tools that can help them overcome isolation.

 A senior living at home who is experiencing loneliness and social isolation needs resources, and the Coalition to End Social Isolation and Loneliness can help.
-A not-for-profit supported by some of the largest healthcare and transportation organizations in the country, the Coalition aims to highlight research about loneliness and social isolation, and it also provides advice for people who are socially isolated, especially during the COVID-19 pandemic.
+A not-for-profit supported by some of the largest healthcare and transportation organizations in the country, the Coalition aims to highlight research about loneliness and social isolation.

 Caring for the Elderly at Home with Home Care Powered by AUAF